eagle-io/docs/source/topics/account_settings/index.rst

 Account Settings
 =================

-|icon-backend| Overview and Guide to Account Settings:
+|icon-properties| Overview and Guide to Account Settings:

 Use the Account selector located in the User Menu of the Account Settings section to switch between all the Accounts you own or have Administration access to.